Legal assistance for review of detention

 In general, persons in detention pending removal have the right to contact legal representatives, family members, the competent consular representation and relevant aid and support organisations.[2]
 In a case concerning detention pending removal, the Constitutional Court ruled in May 2018 that barriers to a lawyer’s access to the Eichstätt facility were not in line with the constitution.
 In this case, the management of the facility had advised the lawyer that the next available opportunity to contact her client was on the day of the removal.[3]
 Moreover, in many detention facilities no contact information of available lawyers is provided by the detention administration or social services.

-In October 2022, a coalition of over 50 NGOs, including PRO ASYL, Amnesty International, welfare associations and lawyer associations, published a position paper to demand free legal representation of all persons subject to detention, pointing to the frequent errors in detention orders as well as the high number of detention cases fond to be unlawful by courts.[6]
-While legal changes adopted in late 2022 did not address this issue, sicne the entry into force of the Act on the improvement of Return in February 2024 detainees who are not yet represented by a lawyer will be provided with a lawyer by the court.
-However as of April 2024 it is not yet clear how this will be implemented and guaranteed.
+In October 2022, a coalition of over 50 NGOs, including PRO ASYL, Amnesty International, welfare associations and lawyer associations, published a position paper to demand free legal representation of all persons subject to detention, pointing to the frequent errors in detention orders as well as the high number of detention cases fond to be unlawful by courts.[4]
+While legal amendments adopted in late 2022 did not address this issue, a change introduced by the Act on the Improvement of Return, which entered into force in February 2024, established the right to be appointed legal representation in detention proceedings.
+According to the amended Section 62d of the Residence Act (AufenthG), persons who are not yet represented by a lawyer are to be assigned a court-appointed lawyer.

 [1] Section 14(3) Asylum Act.